 - Beech (F. sylvatica and F. grandifolia work similarly)

 - Soft maple

 To recap the Chris Schwarz book, you’re not looking for the “perfect” wood when building a bench.
 You generally want something that’s reasonably heavy, reasonably stiff, and cheap.
-That last bit is important because you’ll use a lot of wood on a bench, and you’re also probably going you beat the crap out of it as well.
+That last bit is important because you’ll use a lot of wood on a bench, and you’re also probably going to beat the crap out of it as well.
 Workability also helps, especially if you plan to use a lot of hand tools.

 Southern Yellow Pine

-When Christopher Schwarz first started to research workbenches, he was lucky to have a source of cheap wood that he wouldn’t feel bad about consuming and mauling with abandon.
+When Schwarz first started to research workbenches, he was lucky to have a source of cheap wood that he wouldn’t feel bad about consuming and mauling with abandon.
 Or perhaps we were the lucky ones.
 Things might be very different for all of us if he had no access to southern yellow pine in his local big-box stores.
 Even in those retailers, which tend to be overpriced for lumber, this stuff is currently running between 50 and 75 cents per board-foot.

 So it’s cheap, it’s stiff, it’s usually pretty heavy, and you can get it in wide, thick sizes.
 The 2×12 is the go-to size; if the pith runs through it, in clear enough pieces, you can slice that out and have good quartersawn stuff as a result.